 Indeed, contemporary Yiddish-lovers are driving a wave of cultural expression unprecedented in modern memory: plays, podcasts, publications, klezmer concerts, festivals and language classes.
 In downtown Manhattan, the National Yiddish Theatre Folksbiene’s all-Yiddish production of Fiddler on the Roof, helmed by Broadway legend Joel Grey, has drawn record audiences—over 40,000 as of mid-October—for the 103-year-old company.

 When I was a regular at Barbès and other Brooklyn nightclubs in the early 2000s, the ethnic-cool lineup had yet to include the klezmer-influenced sounds ubiquitous today.
 Back then, it was also hard to imagine audiences flocking to see Fiddler performed in the language of the shtetl.
-Less than 20 years later, bands like Litvakus, a New York-based “shtetl disco” group that plays Belarussian and Litvak folk music, and Tsibele, an all-female ensemble that draws its politically focused Yiddish songs from what its members call “the edges of klezmer,” regularly sell out Brooklyn venues.
+Less than 20 years later, bands like Litvakus, a New York-based “shtetl disco” group that plays Belarussian and Litvak folk music, and Tsibele, an ensemble of women and non-binary musicians that draws its politically focused Yiddish songs from what its members call “the edges of klezmer,” regularly sell out Brooklyn venues.

 The recent Yiddish-language production of Death of a Salesman at the New Yiddish Rep generated buzz in New York theater circles; the Manhattan theater company’s production included Episcopalian Yiddishist Shane Baker as well as its managing director, Eli Rosen, one of a growing number of ex-Hasids prominent in Yiddish theater.